rmahawewa/devTinder-web/README.md

 - Build the user card on feed
 - Edit Profile Feature
 - Show Toast Message on save of profile
-- See all my connections
+- New Page - See all my connections
+- New Page - See all my connection requests
+- Feature - Accept/Reject Connection Request

+Remaining:

+- Send/ignore user cards from feed
+- Signup New User
--
+- E2E Testing

 Body
 NavBar